alecrios/nano-address-validator/README.md

 # Nano Address Validator

 Nano Address Validator is a thoroughly-tested library for validating addresses of the [Nano](https://nano.org/en) cryptocurrency.
-It can also validate addresses of Nano forks, such as [Banano](https://banano.cc/), by passing its custom prefix as a parameter.
+Its process consists of not only syntax analysis but also checksum verification.
+It can also validate addresses of Nano forks, such as [Banano](https://banano.cc/), by accepting any number of allowed prefixes.

 ## Address Specifications